 619.03.9 Flexible Delineators

 Install delineators as specified by the manufacturer's recommendations and at the locations shown in the contract or as directed by the Project Manager.

-Signs and traffic guide devices are accepted for payment individually or in lots as completed work once installed.
+Signs and traffic guide devices are accepted for payment individually once installed.